Income tax Dates

 You must use the estimation option if you’re choosing to be a provisional taxpayer and did not have to pay provisional tax last year.

-You can estimate your provisional tax as many times as you like up until the final instalment date.
+You can estimate your provisional tax as many times as you like up until the final instalment date. or, until you return is due - if you're using the temporary loss carry back measure.

 Underestimating your provisional tax